Neurotech-HQ/sarufi-docs/docs/add-more-features/Variable-placement.md

   },
   "order_cancelled": {
     "message": [
-      "You are welcome at our pizza service. ",
+      "See you next time!",
       "",
-      "We are always happy to serve  you"
+      "We are always happy to serve you."
     ],
     "type": "text",
     "next_state": "end"